Bret Hart: Personal life

 Hart lent his nickname to the Calgary Hitmen of the Western Hockey League; he was a founder and part-owner.
-He is the commissioner of Sharpshooter Funding, a business loan company.

 On August 23, 2018, Hart was honoured with a traditional Niitsitapi naming ceremony and named 'Courageous Chief' by Siksika Elder Miiksika'am (Clarence Wolfleg).
 The ceremony was done as recognition for his and his father Stu Hart's cultural relationship building contributions, such as promoting interest of the sport of amateur wrestling among indigenous youth throughout Western Canada.